jmbarzee/loadbalancer/rfd/0000-tcp-load-balancer.md

 ### Internals
 Leverage goroutines to build a “concurrent-first” design.
 This is a typical solution for golang and follows language paradigms, treating goroutines as lightweight tools for handling blocking operations.
 Two goroutines will be spun up for each connection and will call blocking reads for each end.
 When reads return, any data will be written to the other side.
 If one connection is closed, the other will be closed as well.
-This will likely require some carful handling of contexts at the least.
 A worker routine(s) will keep track of existing connections and routinely report existing connections to the rate limiting cache.
 This will enable tracking client connections for rate limiting and tracking server connections for load balancing.

 ![](0000-tcp-load-balancer/library-blocking-io.png)